Omikhleia/fancytoc.sile/README.md

-If the [resilient](https://luarocks.org/modules/Omikhleia/resilient.sile) collection is installed too, then the fancy table of contents may be styled with the nice styling specification offered there.
-Otherwise, a default styling is applied (which could be overidden by redefining some internal commands or hooks, I kept that possibility, but you might want to give a try to the “resilient” classes and packages collection.)
+If the [resilient](https://luarocks.org/modules/Omikhleia/resilient.sile) collection is installed too, then the fancy table of contents may be styled with the nice styling specifications offered there.
+Otherwise, a default styling is applied (which can be overidden by redefining some internal commands or hooks, I kept that possibility, but, hey, you might rather want to give a try to the “resilient” classes and packages collection.)

 ## Installation